Château-Arnoux-Saint-Auban

 Château-Arnoux-Saint-Auban (/fr/; Castèl-Arnós e Sant Auban, before 1991: Château-Arnoux) is a commune in the department of Alpes-de-Haute-Provence in the region of Provence-Alpes-Côte d'Azur in southeastern France.

 History

+The first reference to the château is as Castrum Arnulphi, meaning the 'castle of Arnulf'.
+Saint-Auban references St Alban, a Christian martyr.
+They were originially two settlements before being joined as one commune in 1991.
+The inhabitants are known as jarlandins, referring to the tradition of jar-making in the area.

 Château-Arnoux-Saint-Auban is on the Route Napoléon, the route taken by Napoléon in 1815 on his return from Elba.